Olympic hurdles champ Brianna McNeal can race Trials during ban appeal

 Her appeal to the Court of Arbitration for Sport will be heard before the Tokyo Games, according to the Athletics Integrity Unit, which announced the ban, backdated to Aug.
 15, 2020, on Friday.
 If the ban is upheld, McNeal will be suspended through the next two Olympics — Tokyo and Paris in 2024.

-Details of McNeal’s case have not been published for confidentiality reasons, according to the AIU.
+Details of McNeal’s case have not been published for confidentiality reasons, according to the AIU on Friday.

+On Saturday, McNeal’s representatives said the case involved “a misunderstanding related to an explanation” that McNeal voluntarily provided to the AIU over a January 2020 missed drug test.

+“The AIU has not accused Brianna McNeal of ever using any banned substances, has not accused Brianna McNeal of evading doping control; and has not accused Brianna McNeal of tampering with any urine sample or blood sample,” according to a release.
+“Had she ignored the AIU’s request that she explain the circumstances of that missed test, there would have been no consequences.”

 “Once all of this blows over I will provide more details of what’s actually going on,” was posted on McNeal’s social media in February, three weeks after her provisional suspension was announced while awaiting a hearing on the charges.
 “The system is pretty messed up if you ask me but that’s another topic for another day.”

-It is McNeal’s second suspension over anti-doping rules, which usually carries a lengthier penalty, though neither was for failing a drug test.
+An athlete’s second suspension over anti-doping rules usually carries a lengthier penalty, even if neither was for failing a drug test.

-“Brianna has not tested positive for any substance banned in the sport of track and field,” McNeal’s agency said in a January statement.
-“Brianna will request a hearing, where she fully expects to be exonerated and continue her championship career.”

-She missed the 2017 World Championships while serving a one-year ban in a strange case of missing three drug tests in a 12-month span.
-An arbitration panel believed that McNeal was a clean athlete, showing “no evidence of avoiding testing, masking drug use, or using drugs.”
+She then missed the 2017 World Championships while serving the previous ban.
+In that case, an arbitration panel believed that McNeal was a clean athlete, showing “no evidence of avoiding testing, masking drug use, or using drugs.”

 At the 2019 Worlds, McNeal false started out of the first round of the 100m hurdles.